What is the Osteopathic Atlas treatment?

 What causes the Atlas issue?

 The atlas may become an issue in some people following their birth, especially if it was quite difficult or if aids had to be used.
 Otherwise road traffic accidents (whiplash), traumas to the head neck or shoulders, bad falls or from some reports by patients they felt undergoing forceful dental work can cause the misalignment.
 Symptoms may develop immediately, such as headaches, neck, back, pelvic pain or may develop over a period of time following the onset.

 Where can I get the atlas treatment?

-At EF Osteopathic we have been providing this type of Osteopathic treatment in Ireland and.
+W are the only clinic providing this type of treatment in Ireland.
 We are the only center in Europe offering the biomechanical assessment as part of the therapy.
 Other similar treatments on the market include Atlas Orthogonal and Atlas Profilax.
 We feel that theses therapies do not perform sufficient analysis of the effect of the atlas misalignment and therefore cannot treat it correctly.
 If you would like to assess whether you have an Atlas problem but would prefer to get your own Doctor, Physiotherapist, Chiropractor or Osteopath to check it?
 We can instruct your practitioner over the phone on how to analyse it or simply ask them to palpate the Transverse Processes (T.P) of the Atlas.
 The T.P’s lie inferior to the Mastoid bone, they are looking to assess the position of the atlas in relation to the mastoid.
 If it is misaligned the T.P will be deeper in on one side in comparison to the other.